 Please note that there may be an admission charge (even to English Heritage members).
 Where this is applicable we try to make this clear in the opening arrangements.
 Our description of the building may include features which are not accessible on your visit.
 For example at a church you may not have access to the tower.
 For full details of opening arrangements at individual sites, please search the database.

 We check these arrangements through anonymous visits.
-The results of the most recent survey can be found on the Anonymous Visits page.
+The results of the most recent survey can be found on the Monitoring Public Access page.